RuofengX/pyxy/README.md

 ## Run server and client

+At first time you run `python3 server.py` or `python3 proxy_broker.py`, the program will go into error.
+But don't worry, you just need to change the generated config file `config.toml`.
+Set everything in it correctly according to `config.example`.
+You should also make sure that the config on server and local are same.
+And, that's it!

 ### Server side
-Running these code on a server with a domain name and a SSL certificate.
+Running these code on a server with a domain name and a SSL certificate, which is configured in config.toml file.
 Don't forget to leave the firewall open for this program.
 The default port is `9190`.

 ```bash
 python3 server.py
 ```

 These would run the whole server.

 ### Client side

+Copy the config file from server, and then run:

 ```bash
 python3 proxy_broker.py